mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 In Ertmer Hard and soft forms of scaffolding - relevant here, some structural, some relational.
 Link to microworlds.

-Kolodoner research too - on building culture of collaborating and supporting development of rituals.
+Kolodoner research too [@kolodner_problem-based_2003] - on building culture of collaborating and supporting development of rituals.
-Altho based on constructivism, it has sociocultural elemnts.
+Although this research based on constructivism, and stems from scenario based computer modelling of cognition [@kolodner_case-based_2004], it is strongly aligned  sociocultural concepts.
 FIND OMRE
+See Leat/?
+alborg?

 An additional form of of PBL scaffolding, the restriction of choice of participants to reduce the possibilities for learners being overwhelmed, can expose a tension in relation to the value of student choice over project work [@ertmer_essentials_2015-1].